 2. Make sure that the machine's settings match the needs of your environment.
 Make any adjustments needed.

 - If your import process requires a VMX template, and the selected snapshot originated from a protected agentless system, you can find a copy of the virtual machine's configuration, as it existed at the time of the backup, in the Image Export files.
 The file is named configuration.vmx.
-Before using it, Datto recommends reviewing and updating its contents to ensure that the naming conventions it uses, particularly as they relate to disk names, match your current production environment.
+Before using this file, Datto recommends reviewing and updating its contents to ensure that the naming convention it uses, match your current production environment.

 - Attach the virtual machine's disks, starting with C.vmdk, and then any other applicable drives.